yuanbei/Nars-Wiki/Truth-Value:-Definition-and-Examples.md

 ### Examples

-In Narsese statements truth value is attached at the end of the statement:
+In Narsese statements truth value is attached at the end of the statement between percentage (%) symbol.

 For the examples above the valid Narsese statements will be:

 <raven --> [black]>. %0.9, 0.9% Here frequency = 0.9 and confidence = 0.9
 <raven --> [black]>. %0.9, 0.99% Here frequency = 0.9 and confidence = 0.99